Named Scholarships

 How You Can Help

-Named scholarships bridge the gap and take “need” out of the conversation, removing financial barriers to allow students whose academic pursuits align with JU to attend and succeed.
+Named Scholarships bridge the gap and take “need” out of the conversation, removing financial barriers to allow students whose academic pursuits align with JU to attend and succeed.
+You can make a lasting difference by helping deserving students over a longer period of time - and receive a tax deduction along the way.

-Investment in the Named Scholarship Program allows us to take institutional aid and stretch it further to attract and retain our aspirational students.
+Investing in a Named Scholarship allows us to take institutional aid and stretch it further to attract and retain our aspirational students.
 Scholarships are awarded on the basis of merit, need, and diversity.

-Your named scholarship can bear your family name, or the name of a favorite professor or loved one and would be awarded to an incoming freshman student for Fall 2019*.
-Scholarships begin with commitments of $5,000 per year for 4 years.
-You will be matched with an incoming freshman and the investment will assist the student with a named scholarship.
-A relationship between you, the donor and your student will be established and continue throughout the four years.
+This scholarship can bear your family name, or the name of a favorite professor or loved one and would be awarded to any specific need.
+Named scholarships begin with commitments of $5,000 per year for 5 years.
+You will be matched with a student in need and the investment will assist the student with a named scholarship.
+A relationship between you, the donor, and your student will be established and continue throughout their college career... and hopefully beyond!

-JU’s strategic plan includes growing its enrollment, and named scholarships help JU meet the need of an increasing pool of bright, talented students who wish to benefit from the transformative nature of a JU education, but require scholarship aid to make it possible.
+JU’s strategic plan includes growing its enrollment and named scholarships to help JU meet the need of an increasing pool of bright, talented students who wish to benefit from the transformative nature of a JU education, but require scholarship aid to make it possible.

 For more information on how you can help, contact the Office of University Advancement at supportju@ju.edu or (904) 256-7045.